Nikolett Szilágyi: Early life

-Espoir
+Junior gymnastics career

 2017–18

 In April 2017 Szilágyi competed at the Elek Matolay Memorial where she placed first in the all-around in her age division.

 In June 2018 Szilágyi competed at Gym Festival Trnava where she placed third in the all-around.
 She next competed at the Olympic Hopes Cup where she helped Hungary finish first as a team.
 Individually she placed fifth in the all-around, fourth on balance beam, and fifth on floor exercise.

 2019

 Szilágyi began the year competing at the Elek Matolay Memorial, International GymSport, and Gym Festival Trnava.
 She was selected to represent Hungary at the inaugural Junior World Championships alongside Mirtill Makovits and Hanna Szujó; they finished sixteenth as a team.
 Szilágyi ended the year competing at the Olympic Hopes Cup where she helped Hungary finish third.
 Individually she fourteenth in the all-around but won bronze on balance beam.

-Senior
+Senior gymnastics career

 2021

 Szilágyi turned senior in 2021.
 She competed at the Hungarian Super Team Championships and the Hungarian Event Championships.
 At the Gym Festival Trnava Szilágyi finished first in the all-around, vault, and floor exercise and third on uneven bars and balance beam.
 At the Hungarian Championships she placed second in the all-around behind Dorina Böczögö.
 Szilágyi was selected to represent Hungary at the 2021 World Championships alongside Csenge Bácskay, Zója Székely, and Zsófia Kovács.